 Once you’ve decluttered one area, decide what you’re going to do next and when.
 Put it on your phone and set a reminder.
 And do your decluttering in short bursts … 10 or 15 minutes at a time works great.
 Take a break, and then get back at it.

 Even after the most minimalist decluttering you may still have items you really want to keep.
 Or seasonal items that you don’t need to stare at for half the year when they’re not in use!
 Renting a self-storage unit is the perfect solution.
 It’s an easy and affordable way to keep your home clutter-free all year long.

 Remember, you don’t have to do it all at once.
 Taking baby steps will put you on the right path towards the simplicity and freedom of a minimalist lifestyle.

 Please visit our Storage FAQ page for more information about Storage Units.
 Storage Units in Toronto, Halifax, and Over 30 Other Locations Across Canada.

-Apple Self Storage has 33 storage facilities across Ontario and Atlantic Canada.
-Our facility managers provide friendly, personalized advice to help you pick the right storage solution.
+Apple Self Storage has 33 storage unit facilities across Ontario and Atlantic Canada.
+Our facility managers provide friendly, personalized advice to help you pick the right self storage solution.
 Our flexible plans offer the perfect solution for personal, student and business needs.
 At Apple Self Storage you can be sure satisfaction is always 100% guaranteed.
-For more information call 1-866-880-6698 to find your storage solution today.
+For more information click here to contact us or call 1-866-880-6698 to find your storage solution today.